Return to Office Rates Rise

 Research and data have been clear that workers crave – and now expect – flexibility and agility in the workplace.
 Working from home amid the pandemic afforded people the ability to make some life-altering decisions about how and when they completed their jobs and what they did newfound free time that was previously spent commuting or working in the office.
 The data now shows workers don’t want to give up that level of choice, and since we are at a moment in time with a tight labor market, employees have leverage to demand certain conditions.
 With a fierce competition for talent, companies that refuse to accommodate flexible scheduling may find it harder to recruit new employees and retain existing employees.

-There is a reason a hybrid modality has been referred to as the “best of both worlds strategy.”
+There is a reason a hybrid working has been referred to as the “best of both worlds strategy.”
 Affording employees flexibility such as the ability to pick and choose how, when and where they get their work done has become an increasingly popular choice for companies as they determine their new normal in a post-pandemic professional environment.

 As part of Hubstar’s “Business Agility in 2022” series, Chris L’Hommedieu, Vice President of Product, spoke in detail about a hybrid modality and its newfound importance in the world of work.